Kansas City Symphony: History

-In 2023, controversy arose after the orchestra denied tenure to Josh Jones, the orchestra’s first Black tenure-track musician who had originally been appointed to the orchestra effective with the 2020-2021 season.
+In 2023, controversy arose after the orchestra denied tenure to Josh Jones, the orchestra’s first Black tenure-track musician who had originally been appointed to the orchestra effective with the 2020–2021 season.

-Stern concluded his tenure with the orchestra at the close of the 2023-2024 season, and now has the title of music director laureate of the orchestra.
+Stern concluded his tenure with the orchestra at the close of the 2023–2024 season, and now has the title of music director laureate of the orchestra.

 In March 2023, Matthias Pintscher first guest-conducted the orchestra.
-On the basis of this appearance, in May 2023, the orchestra announced the appointment of Pintscher as its next music director, effective with the 2024-2025 season, with an initial contract of five seasons.
+On the basis of this appearance, in May 2023, the orchestra announced the appointment of Pintscher as its next music director, effective with the 2024–2025 season, with an initial contract of five seasons.
+In June 2026, the orchestra announced the extension of Pintscher's contract as music director through the 2033–2034 season.